 Unfortunately what the emerging new nations failed to do was break from the grasp of the monolithic empires and treat their manipulative past masters with deserved distrust.
 Rather, lured by the trappings of a ‘commonwealth‘, succeeding English (and French) speaking African governments retained the same exploitative structures that had seen the rape of their continent for several generations.

 Why is this background necessary for our examination of Nigeria’s failures with the attendant problem of Biafran separatist agitation that refused to end since fifty years of rearing in the hearts and minds of citizens from the eastern region?

 Playing the religion card

 Nigeria’s failure is one of a major syndrome of several tribal conclaves of Africa immersed in Islamic barbarism and violent struggles for domination over some perceived ‘Western’ others.
 Not inclusiveness but separatism and otherness have been the hallmarks of Africa’s bloody history since Islam and its contact with Western Christian civilisation.
 This perpetual disunity emerged from playing the religious card in every social, economic and political life of the new nations.

-Historically, few West Africa’s leaders save Nkrumah of Ghana and Macaulay-Azikiwe of Nigeria, perhaps, had embodied the unity consciousness that was so important for the grooming Africa’s libertarian potentiality against imperial slavery.
+Historically, few West Africa’s leaders save Nkrumah of Ghana and Macaulay-Azikiwe of Nigeria, perhaps, had embodied the unity consciousness that was so important for the grooming Africa’s liberational potentiality against imperial slavery.
 For Nigeria’s leadership after the initial efforts of the liberationists, the rule of inordinate frauds, looters, tribalists, fanatics and barbarians became its own new world order.

 The classic exemplars of this medieval rulership have ranged from the Gowon and Murtala tragedies through the murderous Buhari, Babangida, and Abacha gulags.
 Ironically these inglorious regimes had severally masqueraded as patriotic historical necessities.